nunocalaim/nunocalaim.github.io/_posts/2021-02-05-cellular-automata.md

 ## Conway's game of life

+Conway's game of life is a two dim version

+Many rules could have been chosen, but John chose carefully

 1. Any live cell with two or three live neighbours survives.
 1. Any dead cell with three live neighbours becomes a live cell.
 1. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.